Mo Farah: Early life and education

 Hussein Abdi Kahin (Xuseen Cabdi Kaahin) was born on 23 March 1983 in the Somali Democratic Republic.
 He belongs to the Jibril Abokor sub-division of the Habr Awal clan, itself part of the Isaaq clan-family.
 His father died in the Somali Rebellion when Kahin was aged four, and he then became separated from his mother.
 He subsequently spent a few years in Mogadishu before, at the age of nine, he was illegally trafficked to the United Kingdom via Djibouti, where he was given the name Mohammed Farah and was forced to work as a domestic servant.
-Farah was flown from Somalia by a woman he had never met, and made to look after another family's children.
+Farah was flown from Somalia by a woman he had never met and was made to look after her family's children, as "it was common in their culture".
 He obtained British citizenship in July 2000 under the name Mohamed Farah.
 These aspects of his background were not made public until July 2022, and a barrister told him that there was a risk that he might lose his British nationality as it was obtained by misrepresentations; the Home Office, however, assured him that he would not face any repercussions.

-For the first years he was in Britain, he was not allowed to go to school, but when he was 11 or 12 he began to attend Year 7 at Feltham Community College, where staff were told he was a refugee from Somalia.
+For the first years he was in Britain, he was not allowed to go to school, but when he was 11 or 12, he began to attend Year 7 at Feltham Community College, where staff were told he was a refugee from Somalia.
 His athletic talent was first identified by physical education teacher Alan Watkinson.
 Farah's ambition at the time was to play as a right winger for Arsenal football club, or become a car mechanic.

 Farah was a student at Isleworth and Syon school.
-In 2022 he gave an interview to current students.
+In 2022, he gave an interview to current students.

 Sporting career

 Early years

 Farah joined the Borough of Hounslow Athletics Club in west London.
 He represented Hounslow at cross-country in the 1994 London Youth Games as an under-13.
 In 1996, at the age of 13, he entered the English schools cross-country championships and finished ninth.
 The following year he won the first of five English school titles.
 Recognising his talent, athletics philanthropist Eddie Kulukundis paid the legal fees to complete Farah's naturalisation as a British citizen, allowing him to travel to competitions without visa issues.

 Farah's first major title was in the 5000 metres at the 2001 European Athletics Junior Championships, the same year that he began training at St Mary's University, Twickenham.
 That year, Farah became one of the first two athletes in the newly formed Endurance Performance Centre at St Mary's.
-He lived and trained at the college, and took some modules in an access course before becoming a full-time athlete as his career progressed.
+He lived and trained at the college and took some modules in an access course before becoming a full-time athlete as his career progressed.